popvilla/QuantumHarmony_SemanticLoop/README.md

 ## 🔭 Why This Matters
 Microsoft’s roadmap (Power Platform + Copilot + Purview) is converging toward **AI-augmented DevOps**.
 But governance is reactive, not proactive.
 Quantum Harmony is:

-- **12–24 months ahead** of vendor defaults【106†source】
-- A working model of **semantic-first DevOps**
-- A living portfolio artifact proving human-supervised AI is practical, ethical, and scalable

 ---

 ## 🚀 Next Steps